uniwswap/uniwens-docs/dapp-developer-guide/working-with-dns.md

 {% endtab %}
 {% endtabs %}

 Some web3 libraries - e.g., ethers.js, web3j, and web3.py - have integrated support for name resolution.
-In these libraries, you can pass in an ĐNS name anywhere you can supply an address, meaning you do not need to interact directly with their ĐNS APIs unless you want to manually resolve names or do other ĐNS operations.
+In these libraries, you can pass in an POWNS name anywhere you can supply an address, meaning you do not need to interact directly with their POWNS APIs unless you want to manually resolve names or do other POWNS operations.

-If no library is available for your platform, you can instantiate the ĐNS registry contract directly using the interface definition [here](https://github.com/ensdomains/ens/blob/master/contracts/ENS.sol).
-Addresses for the ĐNS registry on each supported network are available in the [ĐNS Deployments](../dns-deployments.md) page.
+If no library is available for your platform, you can instantiate the POWNS registry contract directly using the interface definition [here](https://github.com/ensdomains/ens/blob/master/contracts/ENS.sol).
+Addresses for the POWNS registry on each supported network are available in the [POWNS Deployments](../dns-deployments.md) page.